Health and Safety Policy

 The Oldham Enterprise Trust Manager in conjunction with the Chair, will keep this Policy under constant review to reflect any changes in legislation.
-The Policy will be fully reviewed every 3 years and will be subject to approval by the Trustee Board.
+The Policy will be fully reviewed at least annually and will be subject to approval by the Trustee Board.

 2.1 Accidents, near-miss occurrences, and hazardous situations

 It is the responsibility of the Oldham Enterprise Trust Manager to ensure that any necessary follow up action is taken to reduce the risk of the accident or near accident reoccurring.

 The Oldham Enterprise Trust Manager is responsible for reporting incidents which come within the Reporting of Injuries, Diseases & Dangerous Occurrences Regulations (RIDDOR), to the Health and Safety Executive.
 RIDDOR covers the following incidents:

 (a) fatal accidents

 (b) major injury accidents/conditions